-Students must be in Year 10, 11 or 12 to sign into a School-based apprenticeship or traineeship.
+Students must be in Year 10, 11 or 12 and reside in Queensland to sign into a School-based apprenticeship or traineeship.
 It is recommended that students have a sound literacy and numeracy level and are genuinely interested in the industry area they are choosing to study.
 It is advisable that students undertake a work experience placement in the industry area of their choice before commencing a School-based Apprenticeship or Traineeship.
 This helps students decide on their genuine interests.